-Training at Tennessee College of Applied Technology-Paris allows the student to have the ability to network, make professional contacts, and communicate with classmates, instructors, and faculty and staff.
+Training at Tennessee College of Applied Technology allows the student to have the ability to network, make professional contacts, and communicate with classmates, instructors, and faculty and staff.

-The educational programs offered at Tennessee College of Applied Technology - -Paris are competency based and most are open entry/exit.
+The educational programs offered at the Tennessee College of Applied Technology are competency-based and most are open entry/exit.
 Instruction is individualized, and learning is self-paced.

 Program offerings are listed alphabetically, with a brief description of program content, training schedule and award levels.
-For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our website at www.Tennessee College of Applied Technology - paris.edu.
+For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our website.